a surprisingly likeable dreamer

-Please note: This is not CC’s original logbook.
+First things first: this is not Christopher Columbus’ original logbook.
 It is merely an edited transcript of the original log (which got lost), handed down by Bartolomé de Las Casas in the early 16th century.
-Some editions preserve de Las Casas’ style of writing, while others attempt to restore the original first-person perspective of CC’s account.
+Some editions preserve de Las Casas’ style of writing, while others attempt to restore the original first-person perspective of Columbus’ account.

 This might very well be one of the most interesting books I have ever read.

 The story: in August 1492, forty-something Christopher Columbus from Genua sets sail in Spain, aiming at the Canary Islands and then West from there on.
 He has three ships and a dream to his name: to engrave his name in history by becoming the discoverer of a Western passage to India.